JamesEnglish1028/JamesEnglish1028-My-Ebook-Reader/README.md

 ## Application Architecture

 ### Overall Structure
-The application is managed by the root `App.tsx` component, which switches between two primary views:
+The application is managed by the root `App.tsx` component, which switches between three primary views:
-1.  **Library View**: The default view that displays all imported books.
+1.  **Library View**: The main interface for displaying the user's local library or browsing a selected OPDS catalog.
+2.  **Book Detail View**: Shows comprehensive metadata for a selected book from either the library or a catalog.
-2.  **Reader View**: The immersive view for reading a single selected book.
+3.  **Reader View**: The immersive view for reading a single selected book from the local library.

+### State Management
+The app primarily uses React's built-in hooks (`useState`, `useCallback`, etc.).
+To ensure a seamless user experience, key navigation state (like the active catalog and the user's path within it) is "lifted up" to the `App.tsx` component.
+This preserves the user's browsing location when they navigate between the library and book detail views.

 ### Data Persistence
-Data is stored entirely within the user's browser using two storage mechanisms:

--   **IndexedDB** (`services/db.ts`): Used to store the full `BookRecord`, including the large `epubData` (an `ArrayBuffer` of the book file).
-IndexedDB is ideal for storing large amounts of structured data, including binary blobs.
-The `db.ts` file provides a simple service to interact with the database.
+-   **IndexedDB** (`services/db.ts`): Acts as the database for the local library.
+It stores the full `BookRecord` for each imported book, including the large `epubData` (an `ArrayBuffer` of the book file).
+-   **LocalStorage**: Used for storing smaller, key-value data:
+    -   The list of saved OPDS catalogs.
+    -   Global reader settings (theme, font size, etc.).
--   **LocalStorage** (`components/ReaderView.tsx`): Used for storing smaller, key-value data such as user preferences, reading progress, bookmarks, and citations.
-This data is persisted across browser sessions.
+    -   Per-book reading progress, bookmarks, and citations.

+### OPDS & CORS
+To bypass browser CORS (Cross-Origin Resource Sharing) restrictions when fetching data from external OPDS catalogs, the application routes requests through a public CORS proxy (`corsproxy.io`).

 ## File & Component Breakdown

-Here is a summary of the major files and their roles in the application:

--   **`index.html`**: The main HTML file.
-It sets up the page structure and loads all necessary scripts and styles from CDNs.
--   **`index.tsx`**: The entry point for the React application, which renders the `App` component into the DOM.
+-   **`index.html` / `index.tsx`**: The entry point for the application.
--   **`App.tsx`**: The top-level React component.
-It manages the current view (library or reader) and handles the transition between them.
+-   **`App.tsx`**: The top-level component.
+It manages view switching, holds lifted navigation state, and contains the core logic for processing and saving books.
--   **`types.ts`**: Contains all TypeScript interface definitions used throughout the application, ensuring type safety.
+-   **`types.ts`**: Contains all TypeScript interface definitions used throughout the application.

 ### Services

--   **`services/db.ts`**: An abstraction layer for all IndexedDB operations.
-It handles creating the database, adding new books, and retrieving book data and metadata.
+-   **`services/db.ts`**: An abstraction layer for all IndexedDB operations (saving, retrieving, deleting books).

 ### Components

--   **`components/Library.tsx`**: Renders the user's book library.
-Its primary responsibilities include:
-    -   Fetching and displaying book metadata from IndexedDB.
-    -   Handling the file input and import process for new EPUBs.
-    -   Using `epub.js` to parse the metadata and cover of an imported file before saving it.
+-   **`components/Library.tsx`**: A multi-purpose component that renders either the user's local book library or the OPDS catalog browser.
+It contains the logic for fetching and parsing OPDS feeds (both XML and JSON formats) and handles user interactions like sorting and initiating file imports.
 -   **`components/ReaderView.tsx`**: The most complex component, responsible for the entire reading experience.
-    -   Initializes `epub.js` to render the selected book.
-    -   Manages all reader state, including the current location, settings, and panel visibility.
-    -   Implements all major features like navigation, read-aloud (TTS), and event handling (clicks, swipes).
-    -   Orchestrates the settings, navigation, search, and modal components.
--   **`components/SettingsPanel.tsx`**: A slide-out panel for adjusting display settings (font, theme, etc.) and text-to-speech preferences (voice, rate, pitch).
--   **`components/TocPanel.tsx`**: A tabbed slide-out panel for navigation.
-It displays the book's Table of Contents, user-created Bookmarks, and Citations.
-It also contains the logic for exporting citations.
--   **`components/SearchPanel.tsx`**: A slide-out panel that provides an interface for full-text search within the book and displays the results.
--   **`components/BookmarkModal.tsx` & `components/CitationModal.tsx`**: Simple modal dialogs for adding notes when creating a new bookmark or citation.
--   **`components/icons.tsx`**: A collection of SVG icons used throughout the UI, exported as React components.
--   **`components/Spinner.tsx`**: A reusable loading spinner component.
+It initializes `epub.js`, manages reader state, and orchestrates all reading-related UI panels and modals.
+-   **`components/BookDetailView.tsx`**: A dedicated view to display detailed information about a book.
+It adapts its presentation and actions based on whether the book is from the local library or a remote catalog.
+-   **`components/ManageCatalogsModal.tsx`**: A modal dialog for users to add, edit, and delete their saved OPDS catalogs.
+-   **Panel Components** (`SettingsPanel`, `TocPanel`, `SearchPanel`): Slide-out panels used within the `ReaderView` to provide access to settings, navigation tools (TOC, bookmarks, citations), and search functionality.
+-   **Modal Components** (`BookmarkModal`, `CitationModal`, `DuplicateBookModal`, `DeleteConfirmationModal`): Dialogs that handle specific user actions like adding notes, managing import conflicts, and confirming deletions.
+-   **Shared Components** (`icons.tsx`, `Spinner.tsx`): Reusable UI elements used across the application.